-Villarreal v Juventus
+Juve draw despite early Vlahovic goal

 Post update

-Juan Cuadrado (Juventus) wins a free kick in the defensive half.
+Dusan Vlahovic (Juventus) wins a free kick in the defensive half.

 Post update